maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

 	- What is called `subdomains` on the clearnet are referred to as `Sub Names`.
 - Introduce `Resolvable Map` schema to describe RDF data on the network that can be resolved a `key` to a XOR-URL.
 This is described below and can be used by:
 	- `Public Name` MDs.
-	- A `Files Container`: an alternative to the NFS style container, with similar functionality but described using RDF (and the `Resolvable Map` schema)
+	- A `Files Map`: an alternative to the NFS style container, with similar functionality but described using RDF (and the `Resolvable Map` schema)

 ### URL resolution